kodekloudhub/shell-scripting-for-beginners-course/docs/03-Flow-Control/04-Lab-For-Loops.md

   - Take me to the [Lab](https://kodekloud.com/courses/1029419/lectures/21506303)

-  1. Run this command for the solution
+  1. Solution is given below

      <details>